Flinsch/ready-or-not/README.md

 readyon.init(config || {});

-// Binds the module to jQuery's "ready" and "ajaxComplete" events. readyon.bind();
+// Binds the module to jQuery's "ready" and "ajaxComplete" events.
+// Whenever one of these events is fired, the module's "ready" method will be triggered (see below). readyon.bind();

 // Registers a handler to be executed each time the module's "ready" method is triggered (see below).